World's #1 on-line resource since 1989-----

 - Atlanta, Georgia, USA

 A. We solved this problem of galling Silver contacts by wiping them with a damp cloth.
-Wiping with Alcohol or Acetone [affiliate link to product info on Amazon] has the same effect.
+Wiping with Alcohol or Acetone [affil. link to info/product on Amazon] has the same effect.
 We don't quite understand the process (it seems to clean off the brightener additives or create a thin oxide layer (?)) but it works great.
 Aging the plating helps too, either oven cure at 150 to 200 °C or just letting it sit for 2 weeks.Holger Schult

 electronic mfg. - Montoursville, Pennsylvania, USA

 I would like to know how could you confirm if the silver nickel cladding area of an electrical contact has been oxidized?
 Recently, we have encountered problem of motor failure & we suspect it is due to the electrical contact plated with silver nickel.
 We reckon that an insulating oxide film has built up causing low or no electrical conductivity.
 Unfortunately, we do not have any strong evidence to prove it.
 In addition, under what circumstances will the silver nickel oxidise or corrode?

 A. Please give the composition of the silver nickel.
 The metals nickel and silver have almost no solubility in each other, and "nickel silver" commonly refers to alloys such as C75400 (65Cu-20Zn-15Ni) and C97600 (64Cu-4Sn-4Pb-8Zn-20Ni), which have the appearance of silver but only 5-7% of its conductivity.

 Heating can cause oxidation.
 Corrosion usually leaves obvious corrosion products.
 A surface oxide can be detected with a volt-ohm meter and some judicious scraping.Ken Vlach [dec]

 - Goleta, California